 The burren, in Ireland, is s a distinctive landscape of rock said to have been formed by glaciers passing over west Clare in ancient times, with stone formations built by giants, fairies, ancient people, or geology, take your pick.
 The Burren in Davis Square just a short way from the center of Boston is warm, friendly, wood toned gathering place that is both Irish and American.

 That idea is carried out in the food served at the Burren, too.
 At weekend brunch you could order a full Irish fry with eggs, black pudding, and Irish bacon.
 You could also have a classic American breakfast of eggs sunny side up with American bacon.
 Eggs Benedict is on the menu as well.
 Lunch and dinner menus offer the same mix of Irish and American fare, with, as is not so common in Irish pubs, quite a few dishes that will suit vegetarians well and plenty of fish from nearby New England coastal waters on offer too.
-It’s all quite tasty and, Irish expats and lovers of a true Irish pot of tea take note, the know how to brew a proper cup of tea at The Burren as well — and they use Barry’s Tea.
+It’s all quite tasty and, Irish expats and lovers of a true Irish pot of tea take note, they know how to brew a proper cup of tea at The Burren as well — and they use Barry’s Tea.

-photograph is of one of the front windows of The Burren during the Christmas season, and is copyrighted. thank you for respecting that.
+Photograph is of one of the front windows of The Burren during the Christmas season, and is copyrighted. thank you for respecting that.